Kiwifuit/Checksum/README.md

   - Basically a class that downloads the latest JAR and replaces the old one, maybe making a dump just in case stuff breaks
   - Probably gonna make it optional/runnable with a command
 - [ ] A suite of tools that are bundled with the JAR to *maybe* help debug the program
+- [ ] Write `ExceptionMixin`, which works similarly to the current way that the program handles exceptions, but on one mix-in
+- [ ] A subcommand to compute and print the JAR's checksum, so you'd run `java -jar checksum-x.x.x.jar checksum` instead of `java -jar checksum-x.x.x.jar check checksum-x.x.x.jar`